Learn-Apache-Spark/SparkML/README.md

 # Getting started:
 Make sure you have docker installed on your device.

-1.Run docker
+1. Run docker

-2.Run the next command:
+2. Run the next command:

 `docker run -it -p 8888:8888 jupyter/pyspark-notebook`

-3.Clone this repo or download the zipped files - `notebook.zip` and `detecting-twitter-bot-data.zip`
+3. Clone this repo or download the zipped files - `notebook.zip` and `detecting-twitter-bot-data.zip`

-4.Exctracte files and upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter.
+4. Exctracte files and upload the `Exercise`, `Solution` and `detecting-twitter-bot-data` files into Jupyter.

-5.Follow instructions and write your findings in chat!
+5. Follow instructions and write your findings in chat!